Houston Medical Malpractice Lawyer

 - That your injury or harm resulted in financial losses

-How Long Do I Have to File a Medical Malpractice Claim in Houston?
+How Long Do I Have to File a Houston Medical Malpractice Claim?

 The Statute of Limitations for healthcare liability claims in Texas is two years from the date the malpractice occurred.
 If the medical error is in the course of continuous medical treatment, the two-year clock begins to run on the last day of the treatment.
 If the injured victim is a child under the age of 12, you can file a claim on their behalf before their 14th birthday.